Need Help? Give us a call.

 The moments after you closed on your business loan are probably filled with memories of relief that the loan application process was over, and happiness that you finally had the money to grow your business.
 But now, after a few months or years, you might feel like you took on more than you could handle.

 Maybe the loan payments have started to feel burdensome.
 Your business might not be generating enough cash flow to cover the payments.
 You might even have missed a payment or two and are worried about what will happen to your business and to your personal credit.
 First, if you’re in this position, you should recognize that you’re not alone.
-More than one-third of Americans are delinquent on debt, and some of those business loan delinquencies end up in default.
+More than one-third of Americans are delinquent on debt, and some of those delinquent loans end up in default.

 If you fall behind on payments, there are steps you should take right away to get back on track and limit the damage to your finances.
-And even if your loan has already gone into default, there are things you can do to minimize the damage.
-Learn everything you need to know about small business loan delinquencies and defaults, and how to protect yourself.
+Even if your loan has already gone into default, there are things you can do to minimize the damage.
+Learn everything you need to know about delinquent loans and defaults, and how to protect yourself.

-Any time that you’re late on a loan payment, your loan becomes delinquent.
+Any time that you’re late on a loan payment, you’re loan is delinquent.
 Whether you’re late for the first time or have been late in the past doesn’t matter.
 If your payment is due on January 1 and the lender doesn’t receive your payment that day, the loan becomes delinquent on January 2.

-The impact of a late payment depends on your lender’s policies and the specifics of the loan agreement that you signed when you took out the loan.
+The impact of a delinquent loan depends on your lender’s policies and the specifics of the loan agreement that you signed when you took out the loan.
 In most cases, however, a delinquent loan can have three consequences:

 Loan agreements often allow the lender to assess a late fee after a grace period of a few days.
 Though less common, some loan agreements also allow the lender to increase the interest rate on overdue amounts.
 This is called a “penalty rate” or “default rate” and is more prevalent with credit cards.